SATIVAR/sativar-isis-gemini/server/readme.md

   options TEXT -- For select/radio fields, store as JSON string );

--- NEW: Table that defines the layout and rules for each form.
+-- NEW: Table for the steps/pages within a form.
-CREATE TABLE IF NOT EXISTS form_layouts ( id INT AUTO_INCREMENT PRIMARY KEY, associate_type VARCHAR(255) NOT NULL,
+CREATE TABLE IF NOT EXISTS form_steps ( id INT AUTO_INCREMENT PRIMARY KEY, associate_type VARCHAR(255) NOT NULL,
-  field_id INT NOT NULL,
+  title VARCHAR(255) NOT NULL,
-  display_order INT NOT NULL,
+  step_order INT NOT NULL
+);

+-- NEW: Table that links fields to steps to define a form's layout.
-  is_required BOOLEAN NOT NULL DEFAULT FALSE,
+CREATE TABLE IF NOT EXISTS form_layout_fields ( id INT AUTO_INCREMENT PRIMARY KEY, step_id INT NOT NULL, field_id INT NOT NULL, display_order INT NOT NULL, is_required BOOLEAN NOT NULL DEFAULT FALSE,
-  FOREIGN KEY (field_id) REFERENCES form_fields(id) ON DELETE CASCADE );
+  FOREIGN KEY (step_id) REFERENCES form_steps(id) ON DELETE CASCADE, FOREIGN KEY (field_id) REFERENCES form_fields(id) ON DELETE CASCADE );